adhityaronnie/Part-B-UTS-Analitika-Data_2025/README.md

-Instructions: Use the dataset assigned to you below.
+Instructions: Use the dataset assigned to you.
 Submit one Jupyter Notebook or RMarkdown file containing all code, visualizations, and answers.
 Comment your code clearly.

 Question 1 – Data Cleaning (25 pts)
 Inspect the dataset and list all missing values.